-Hemiparesis and hemiplegia are inherently unpredictable, with symptoms changing over time.
+Hemiparesis and hemiplegia are both inherently unpredictable, with symptoms that may change over time.
 Prompt intervention, including extensive physical therapy, can substantially improve the chances of a full recovery.
 Psychotherapy is also important, since the overwhelming nature of these injuries can interfere with a patient’s ability and willingness to stick with treatment.

 Every patient is different, but there is no way to conclusively predict the prognosis of these disorders.
 Some people spontaneously recover, even with no treatment.
 Others make little progress, even with extensive treatment.
 In general, however, the more aggressively a patient works to recover some functionality, the more likely a full or partial recovery becomes.

 Do you have more questions about hemiparesis, hemiplegia, paraplegia, or other conditions related to SCI and TBI?
 Reach out to the spinalcord.com team for answers!

 Written by Zawn VillinesZawn Villines is a writer specializing in health and legal journalism.
 Raised by a lawyer and lobbyist who advocated for spinal cord injury survivors, she is a lifelong advocate for spinal injury victims and their loved ones.
 You can connect with Zawn on Google+ below.